 - While the soup is simmering, combine 1 cup of water and tamarind in a small saucepan.
 Bring to a boil and let it simmer until the tamarind dissolves.You can help speed up the process by using the back of a spoon to crush the tamarind.
 Pour the tamarind through a fine mesh sieve into a small bowl.
 Set aside.

-- After simmering the soup for 1.5 hours, add the pineapple to the soup.
+- After simmering the soup for 1.5 hours, add the pineapple and ginger to the soup.
 Simmer for another 20 minutes.

 - Put the catfish in and simmer for another 10 minutes until it is cooked through.